dkelly255/calorieculator/README.md

 ![alt text](readme/planner.png)

-#### *Javascript Skeleton / Formula Mapping:*
+#### *Javascript Skeleton:*

-An inventory of the formulas required to enable the site strategy are as follows:
+I carried out a Formula & Funciton Mapping exercise to arrive at a provisional inventory of the formulas required to enable the site strategy, the original mapping was as follows:

 A. Calorie Calculation Page